raventid/es-airline-app/concerns.md

 9.
 How to work with PHI. (credit card data)

+10.
+I have to test an order flow.
+I have to use special credit card to pay for order into GDS gate and I have to use card from a user input to pay for order into acquiring gate.

+?
+Not sure

+OrderBooled
+-> GDS gateway (order has been processed mister A and B) -> Start A with command from GDS gateway
+-> Start B with command from GDS gateway
+-> A send special card
+-> B does not need card
+-> GDS gateway reacts to A and B IssuingCompleted
+-> GDS gateway pushes IssuingCompleted
+-> Aquiring receives issuing completed (where to get info about how much I have to pay for order?)
+-> After Aquiring pays the balance due it publishes Paied or PaymentFailed -> ... other services do the work.

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications.